Unidocs1/sphinx_repo_manager/source/getting_started/install/prerequisites/index.rst

 =============

-This document details the required computing resources, supported operating systems and pre-installed software needed to correctly run the AcceleratXR platform.
+This document details the required computing resources, supported operating systems and pre-installed software needed to correctly run the Xsolla Backend engine.

 Harware Requirements
 ====================